waltonjw/wildfire-camera-pilot/README.md

 Organizations such as [PanoAI](https://www.pano.ai/) and [AlertWildfire ](https://www.alertwildfire.org/) are already developing and/or integrating these technologies to achieve this goal of near-instant wildfire identification and rapid response management, and more information on their efforts can be seen on their respective websites.

-## Project Scope

-The goal of this project is to develop a model and tools to identify a set of candidate locations for a pilot program of rapid-detection wildfire cameras across Washington State.
-If phrased as a question, that questions would be:

-***For a pilot program of wildfire camera tower installations in Washington State, where should they located to maximize effectiveness while minimizing installation and maintencance costs?***

-This type of project could be of use to program managers tasked with planning such a network, who wish to maximize coverage footprint, minimize cost, and prioritize monitoring locations based risk, effectiveness, and expense.
-The goal is to create a ranked list of locations suitable for the deployment of this technology, whether it be 1, 10, or 100 cameras.
-Because this project is aimed at an initial deployment program, it is executed with several key assumptions.

-1. The project assumes the use of technology which can be purchased today, including cameras, 50-foot self-supporting modular towers, commercially-available wireless data services and cloud-computing services.
-2. Because a pilot program would likely have limited funds, only sites which are accessible by roads passable with 4x4 vehicles will be considered.
-The idea is that a two-person crew could deploy a node, with five 10-foot self-supporting tower sections, along with camera and its associated support infrastructure such as solar panel, battery, controller, and transceiver.
-A wider implementation may wish to consider more expensive installation sites which require helicopter or walk-in access and would be executed in subsequent phases.
-This initial project assumes drive-in access, even if the access route is rough double-track road which requires high-clearance 4x4 vehicles with winching and recovery equipment.

 ## Data Sources

 The following public data sources will be used to develop the ranked list of road-accessible wildfire camera tower sites.